Osprey Atmos AG 65

 What We Don’t

-- A zippered access to the main compartment would make it easy to grab items that aren’t at the top or in the bottom sleeping bag compartment.
+- Zippered access to the main compartment would make it easy to grab items that aren’t at the top or in the bottom sleeping bag compartment.

-- The pack has developed a noise around the hipbelt that is pretty noticeable when on the go—it resembles a low-pitched groan.
+- The pack has developed a noise around the hipbelt that is occasionally noticeable when on the go—it resembles a low-pitched groan.